ronalchn/ajax_pagination/README.md

 For more, see [Introduction and Background](https://github.com/ronalchn/ajax_pagination/wiki/Introduction-and-Background).

-This gem currently assumes you are using Rails 3.1+, and the assets pipeline for the javascript and css files (see the Installation section).
-For Rails 3.0, see information below - adding support in progress.
+This gem requires Rails 3.0+.
+When using the asset pipeline in Rails 3.1+, follow the general installation instructions.
+Otherwise, use the ajax_pagination:assets generator, which puts the assets into the public/ directory.

-## Installation with Asset Pipeline
+## Installation
-Add to your Gemfile:
+Assuming, you are using the asset pipeline, add to your Gemfile:

     gem 'ajax_pagination'